srilekha511/WhartonMunicode/README.md

 ## Viewing sample.py

-Now that the model is trained, we can see view the language generation that mimics that of the original dataset:
+Now that the model is trained, we can view the language generation that mimics that of the original dataset by running

 ```
 !python sample.py --out_dir=out-municode-char --device=cpu